shinayoshi/net-tools/README.md

 ## License

-This theme is released under the MIT license, see [LICENSE.md](LICENSE.md).
+This software is released under the MIT license, see [LICENSE.md](LICENSE.md).